 No, certainly not.
 I have never been afraid of getting wet…but if it is cold AND wet, there is no chance of me stepping out of the front door!

-It is not only the cold and rain that can prompt us to look for indoor toddler activities, but there are also many more reasons.
-You may not be feeling 100%, it may be TOO hot.
-Whatever your reasons, let’s take a look at some of the activities I have enjoyed with my Son.
+The cold and rain can prompt us to look for indoor toddler activities, but there are also many more reasons.
+You may not be feeling 100%, and it may be TOO hot.
+Whatever your reasons, let’s look at some of the activities I have enjoyed with my Son.

 Indoor Activity Ideas For A 2-Year Old

-I would like to take this opportunity to welcome the idea that you can kill two birds with one stone, so to speak.
-Mayne of the indoor activity ideas below include basic household tasks, but don’t scoff the ides just yet.
-Kids absolutely love helping out if you make it fun….honest they do.
+I want to take this opportunity to welcome the idea that you can kill two birds with one stone, so to speak.
+Mayne of the indoor activity ideas below include basic household tasks, but don’t scoff at the ideas just yet.
+Kids absolutely love helping out if you make it fun….honest, they do.

-I generally cycle through all of these activities whenever the weather is too bad to go outside, and I do not want either me or my Son to go stir crazy indoors.
-Some days, he is just not interested in one of them, so I move onto the next until he agrees.
+I generally cycle through all of these activities whenever the weather is too bad to go outside, and I do not want either me or my Son to stir crazy indoors.
+Some days, he is just not interested in one of them, so I move on to the next until he agrees.